-A common issue I see with clients is the lack of strategy.
-You might wonder why you need a content strategy for your website and even how to build a content marketing plan for your business.
+A common issue I see with my ecommerce clients is the lack of strategy.
+You might wonder why you need a content strategy for your website and even how to build a content marketing plan for your ecommerce business.

 Many of our content strategy clients publish a seemingly endless amount of content without an overarching plan, Key performance indicators (KPIs), or even a way to track success.
 It’s one of the top reasons many give up on blogging or try the next magic bullet.

 - Why you need a content strategy

 - What a good content strategy looks like